nhz-io/chas/README.md

 #### Events
 * data
   * The listener will receive the message coming from the other end of the channel.
     The message can be either `String`, `Object` or `Array`.
     The channel is originally intended to transfer JSON object.

 ### [Service][service.coffee-url]
+Receives messages coming from the `channel`.
+Message must be an object with:
+* id
+* params
+* resource
+* action

 ### [Server][server.coffee-url]
+Extends [Sever][net.Server-url].
+Automatically creates a `channel` upon new connection and emits `channel` event.
+Automatically closes the `channel` when `socket` ends.

 [travis-image]: https://travis-ci.org/nhz-io/chas.svg
 [travis-url]: https://travis-ci.org/nhz-io/chas